jackluft/CookieCutter/README.md

 api_port [80]:

-In this exmaple I set the directory Name to "Temp" and the the postgres database settings to the default values, which are showen in the square backets []
+In this exmaple I set the directory Name to "Temp" and the the postgres database settings to the default values, which are showen in the square backets [].
+This API is written in Python with the FastAPI framework, this API uses JWT for authenication.
+To set the Password for the JWT signature and the type of hash algorithm go to the file settings.json.
+By default, the password will be set to password="test1245", and algorithm="HS256".
+Feel free to changes these values.